"True" self-avoiding walks on general trees: Introduction

-In this paper, we establish a criterion of recurrence and transience for the TSAW on $\mathcal{T}$ with respect to the branching-ruin number $\text{br}_r(\mathcal{T})$.
-The main result of this paper resolves a conjecture proposed by Kosygina \cite{ABHR2025} that TSAWs on trees with polynomial growth exhibit a phase transition between recurrence and transience. \begin{theorem} The ``true" self-avoiding walk on $\Tcal$ is recurrent if ${\rm br}_r(\Tcal)<1/2$ and transient if ${\rm br}_r(\Tcal)>1/2$. \end{theorem}
+In this paper, we establish a criterion of recurrence and transience for the TSAW on any infinite local finite tree $\mathcal{T}$ with respect to the branching-ruin number $\text{br}_r(\mathcal{T})$.
+The main result of this paper resolves a conjecture proposed by Kosygina \cite{ABHR2025} that TSAWs on trees with polynomial growth exhibit a phase transition between recurrence and transience.